 What exactly is MAP?

-What support have you been able to gather?
+What kind of support have you been able to gather?

 Practical information about the exhibition